brucew4yn3rp/sd-artist-wildcards/README.md

 - Automatic weight normalization (caps total at 2.0)
 - Deterministic results via seed control
 - Works in **txt2img** and **img2img**
-- No prompt syntax hacks or wildcards required

 ---